 Rivers – promote clean & abundant river flows

-Four rivers– the Big and Little Deschutes, Fall and Spring Rivers flow majestically through Coalition neighborhoods and provide important habitat for a variety of wildlife such as Brown and Rainbow trout, otters and osprey.
+Four rivers– the Big and Little Deschutes, Fall and Spring Rivers flow majestically through UDRC neighborhoods and provide important habitat for a variety of wildlife such as Brown and Rainbow trout, otters and osprey.
 They offer abundant recreational opportunities for residents and visitors.
 Our goal is to keep our rivers clean and healthy to sustain this resource for shih and wildlife, and recreation.

 Wildlife Habitat – enhance beneficial wildlife habitat